 To Create is Human

-True art, carries with it the spark of humanity.
+True art carries with it the spark of humanity.
 The desires of the creator.
 The passion of the person who, unlike an energy hungry algorithm, spent time, sweat, tears, and yes, sometimes blood in the very act of creation.
 This cannot be duplicated by machines.

 Ben Plopper is a writer – a human writer – who has been writing for as long as he can remember.
 He started at a young age and while his earlier works were, let’s be honest, not good at all, Ben has practiced and improved over the years.
 In addition to a professional career as a business and technical writer (they asked me if I was a technical writer, and I said, “technically, I am a writer,” and I was hired), Ben is also a rising playwright, creating art for the stage, the one place where AI and robots can’t (yet) replace the very human act of collaborative storytelling.
-He runs a brand new audio drama company called Petit Guignol Productions, LLC, where he is busy creating stories inspired by the times where families gathered around their radios for their entertainment.
-He dabbles, as well, in performances on the stage, having performed in 6 live productions between April 2024 and October 2025.
+He runs a brand-new audio drama company called Petit Guignol Productions, LLC, where he is busy creating stories inspired by the times where families gathered around their radios for their entertainment.
+He dabbles, as well, in performances on the stage, having performed in 8 live productions between April 2024 and February 2026.